 1. Zoom Virtual Classrooms Top the List

-When it comes to the go-to virtual classroom technologies for creating a virtual classroom, Zoom tops the list.
-While there are other options—like using a Moodle virtual classroom—Moodle is, first and foremost, an LMS—learning management system.
+When it comes to the go-to virtual learning technologies for creating a virtual classroom, Zoom tops the list.
+While there are other options—like using a Moodle virtual classroom—Moodle is, first and foremost, an LMS earning management system).

-Zoom is a go-to tool precisely because of its functionality and wide array of options for creating a virtual classroom that will be interactive and engaging.
+Zoom is a go-to tool precisely because of its functionality.
+Setting up a virtual classroom with Zoom is easy and there are a wide array of options for creating a virtual classroom that will be interactive and engaging.

 Jeff B is a test prep and academic tutor with LA Tutors, an international private tutoring company.
 He says: “When I’m teaching math over Zoom, I use a miniature whiteboard and dry erase marker to write equations, draw geometry diagrams, or illustrate formulas.
 It’s a low-tech solution, but I find it much easier than typing in answers, showing students my work on paper or simply describing something if students are visual learners or it involves a diagram anyway.”